WIZE

-WIZE (1340 AM) — branded Dayton's BIN 1340 — is a commercial all-news radio station in Springfield, Ohio owned by iHeartMedia, Inc. as part of their Dayton cluster.
-While servicing the Dayton metropolitan area, WIZE is also targeted towards Springfield, and their transmitter - and former studios - are located in Springfield.
-WIZE functions as the Dayton market affiliate for the Black Information Network.
+WIZE (1340 AM, "Dayton's BIN 1340") is a commercial radio station licensed to Springfield, Ohio, United States, and serving the Dayton metropolitan area.
+Owned by iHeartMedia, Inc., the station carries an all-news radio format as an affiliate for the Black Information Network, with studios in Dayton and transmitter in Springfield.
 In addition to a standard analog transmission, WIZE streams via iHeartRadio.